 - Remote management and monitoring are part of the OS.

-emteria leverages these advantages for their customers to save them resources and add value along the whole lifecycle. emteria.OS and the associated online services by emteria, offer precisely what is needed to focus on building great products rather than trying to win the uphill battle.
+emteria leverages these advantages for their customers to save them resources and add value along the whole lifecycle. emteria.OS and the associated online services provided by emteria Device Hub offer precisely what is needed to focus on building great products rather than trying to win the uphill battle.
 This is how managed operating systems support fleet management.

 Reach out to emteria

-To get to know emteria.OS, please register at the emteria.
-There you can download your free trial of emteria.OS for Raspberry Pi and custom hardware.
-You can also get to know the fleet management offered via the emteria web portal.
-For that, simply reach out to emteria via email@example.com or a channel of your choice.
+To get to know emteria.OS, please register here.
+You can download your free trial of emteria.OS for Raspberry Pi and custom hardware.
+You can also get to know emteria Device Hub the fleet management solution offered via our web portal.
+Simply reach out to emteria via firstname.lastname@example.org or a channel of your choice.